 On July 30, 2014, we entered into an Amended and Restated Loan and Security Agreement (the "Restated LSA") with Silicon Valley Bank (the "Bank"), collateralized by substantially all of our assets, excluding certain intellectual property.
-The Restated LSA amends and restates the Loan and Security Agreement, dated as of January 5, 2009, as amended, by and between the Company and the Bank (the "Loan Agreement").
+The Restated LSA amends and restates the Loan and Security Agreement, dated as of January 5, 2009, as amended, by and between us and the Bank (the "Loan Agreement").
 Pursuant to the Restated LSA, the Bank agreed to make loans to us in an aggregate principal amount of up to \$20.0 million, comprised of (i) a \$10.0 million term loan, funded at the closing date (the "Term A Loan") and (ii) subject to the achievement of a specified clinical milestone relating to our Phase 2 clinical trial of ProHema, additional term loans totaling up to \$10.0 million in the aggregate, which were available until December 31, 2014 (each, a "Term B Loan").
-On December 24, 2014, the Company elected to draw \$10.0 million under the Term B Loan.
+On December 24, 2014, we elected to draw \$10.0 million under the Term B Loan.

 The Term A Loan and the Term B Loan mature on January 1, 2018 and June 1, 2018, respectively and bear interest at a fixed annual rate of 6.94% and 7.07%, respectively.
 Interest became payable in cash on a monthly basis beginning the first day of each month following the month in which the funding date of each loan occurred.
-The Company is required to make a monthly payment of interest only during the first twelve months following the funding date of each loan, and thereafter is required to repay the principal and interest under each loan in thirty equal monthly installments based on a thirty-month amortization schedule.
-The Company is required to make a final payment fee of 7.5%, equaling \$0.8 million, of the funded amount for each of the Term A Loan and Term B Loan on their respective maturity dates.
+We are required to make a monthly payment of interest only during the first twelve months following the funding date of each loan, and thereafter are required to repay the principal and interest under each loan in thirty equal monthly installments based on a thirty-month amortization schedule.
+We are required to make a final payment fee of 7.5%, equaling \$0.8 million, of the funded amount for each of the Term A Loan and Term B Loan on their respective maturity dates.
+We made principal payments of \$0.6 million during the three and nine months ended September 30, 2015 related to the Term A Loan.

-A portion of the proceeds from the Term A Loan were used to repay loans outstanding under the Loan Agreement and to pay for transaction fees related to the Restated LSA, including a commitment fee of \$0.4 million paid by the Company to the Bank.
+A portion of the proceeds from the Term A Loan were used to repay loans outstanding under the Loan Agreement and to pay for transaction fees related to the Restated LSA, including a commitment fee of \$0.4 million paid by us to the Bank.
 Net proceeds from the Term A Loan, after repayment of loans outstanding under the Loan Agreement and transaction fees, were \$8.8 million.

 Proceeds from the Term B Loan were \$10.0 million.
-In connection with the funding of the Term B Loan, the Company issued the Bank and one of its affiliates fully-exercisable warrants to purchase an aggregate of 98,039 shares of the Company's common stock (the "Warrants") at an exercise price of \$4.08 per share.
+In connection with the funding of the Term B Loan, we issued the Bank and one of its affiliates fully-exercisable warrants to purchase an aggregate of 98,039 shares of our common stock (the "Warrants") at an exercise price of \$4.08 per share.
 The Warrants expire in December 2021.
 The aggregate fair value of the Warrants was determined to be \$0.4 million using the Black-Scholes option pricing model.
 The net proceeds from the Term A and Term B Loans have been used for, and we expect to continue to use net proceeds for, working capital purposes, including the research and development of our product candidates and cellular programming technology.